Damnation (video game): Setting

-Damnation is set in an alternate history version of the US, which the American Civil War stretches out to several decades with highly advanced steampunk technology spearheads the great technological advancement, instead of combustion engines, in the US.
-This result in the introduction highly advanced technology like steam-powered vehicles, war machines or robots.
-During the war, Thomas Edison and Nikola Tesla were charged with sedition, which enables a genius inventor named Prescott with his corporation the P.S.I to become exclusive suppliers of arms to the US government.
-Prescott's advanced weaponry enables the Civil War to come to an end but Prescott has been scheming to overthrow the US government and remake the US into an American Empire to rule the world.
+Damnation is set in an alternate history version of the U.S., in which the American Civil War stretches several decades and highly advanced steampunk technology spearheads the great technological advancement, instead of combustion engines.
+This results in the introduction of highly advanced technology like steam-powered vehicles, war machines and robots.
+During the war, Thomas Edison and Nikola Tesla were charged with sedition, which enables a genius inventor named Prescott and his corporation, P.S.I., to become exclusive suppliers of arms to the US government.
+Prescott's advanced weaponry enables the Civil War to come to an end but Prescott has been scheming to overthrow the U.S. government and remake the U.S. into an American Empire to rule the world.

 Synopsis

-Several years after the end of bloody American Civil War, industrialist Prescott overthrows President Abraham Lincoln's administration and establishes a dictatorship.
+Several years after the end of the bloody American Civil War, industrialist Prescott overthrows President Abraham Lincoln's administration and establishes a dictatorship.
 Several US Army splinter groups, primarily led by Captain Hamilton Rourke, form a resistance movement against Prescott.

 During Rourke's adventures, he works with or against a number of characters, including Yakecan, an ally and Indian healer, Jack, a scientist for the enemy, and Professor Winslow, Jack's father.
 He also works with a shaman named Akahando against the forces of Prescott.